 The winter solstice, or December solstice, occurs around December 21 or 22 in the Northern Hemisphere.
 It will happen on Saturday 21 at 11.19 p.m.
 EDT in America (Sunday 22, 04.19 a.m.
 UTC).

-It is a significant observance for some people around the world, but it is not a holiday.
-Businesses follow normal working hours.
+It is a significant observance for some people around the world, but it is not a holiday and so businesses follow normal working hours.

 What Is It?